schm00g/beer-finder/README.md

 Cypress.io e2e tests are provided to cover the most common user journeys.

-The main component is [src/components/BeerDetail.js](src/components/BeerDetail.js) which calls for the data when mounted and displays random beer.
-The user can search data [src/components/SearchForm.js](src/components/SearchForm.js) and see results displayed with [src/components/SearchResults.js](src/components/SearchResults.js).
+The main component is [src/components/BeerDetail.js](src/components/BeerDetail.js) which calls for the random beer data when mounted and displays it.
+The user can search data [src/components/SearchForm.js](src/components/SearchForm.js) and see matching results with [src/components/SearchResults.js](src/components/SearchResults.js).

 Axios HTTP requests are found [src/services/http/index.js](src/services/http/index.js).

 Cypress test suite [cypress/e2e/spec.cy.js](cypress/e2e/spec.cy.js)

-## Todo
+## To Do

 rate limiting

-best to grab all beers from API and use localStorage?
+Next step would be to deal with pagination for search results returning more than 80 beers.